amorijs/SPT-ModGod/README.md

 - Verify SPT server is running
 - Check the URL: `https://127.0.0.1:6969/modgod/` (note: HTTPS)
 - Accept the self-signed certificate warning in your browser

+### Forge Search Not Working

+- Ensure you have a valid Forge API key configured
+- Get an API key at [forge.sp-tarkov.com/user/api-tokens](https://forge.sp-tarkov.com/user/api-tokens)
+- Check that your API key has the required permissions

 ---